Meet the Curriculum Leads

 Nō reira tēnā koutou katoa.

-Born and raised in Whakatū, this is home for me.
-I have many whānau close by, which I love.
-My teaching years have been in Māori medium akomanga at Primary and Intermediate kura, which I have thoroughly enjoyed.
 Much of my learning has happened in these spaces and I have made many lifelong connections with kaiako, mokopuna and their whānau.
-My leadership roles have consisted of whānau leader roles, Across school lead for the Kāhui and I am currently a participant of Te Akatea Transformative Leadership programme for Māori Emerging Leaders; which is founded on He Wakaputanga and Te Tiriti o Waitangi, focused on hapū and iwi aspirations.
+My leadership roles have consisted of whānau leader roles, across school lead for the Kāhui Ako and I am currently a participant of Te Akatea Transformative Leadership programme for Māori emerging leaders.
+This is founded on He Wakaputanga and Te Tiriti o Waitangi and focused on hapū and iwi aspirations.

-I am excited about my new role as Kaihautū Marautanga, a role that allows me to support Māori medium spaces levels 1 and 2 with new curricula, tools, and resources.
+I am excited about my new role as kaihautū marautanga, a role that allows me to support Māori-medium spaces levels 1 and 2 with new curricula, tools, and resources.
 Designing great learning experiences where all mokopuna can experience a rich and responsive curriculum that enables equity, excellence and belonging, and where our mokopuna are flourishing in their learning, is a priority.

 Kathryn O’Connell-Sutherland